shin19991207/yaml-language-server/README.md

 }
 ```

-### Schema Association Notifications

-Integrations can provide schema associations through the `json/schemaAssociations` notification.
-These associations are useful when an integration owns a YAML file type and wants the server to apply a specific schema automatically.

-### Schema Priority

-When multiple schema sources could apply to the same file, the language server uses this priority order from highest to lowest:

-1. Modeline
-2. Custom schema provider API
-3. `yaml.disableSchemaDetection`
-4. `yaml.schemas`
-5. Schema association notification
-6. Schema Store
+If `yaml.kubernetesVersion` is not set, the language server uses the default Kubernetes version.

 ## Suppressing Diagnostics

 To hide diagnostics for a specific YAML line, add a suppression comment immediately before that line.
 To disable schema validation for an entire file, see [Disabling Schema Validation](#disabling-schema-validation).

-### Suppress All Diagnostics on a Line
+### Suppress all diagnostics on a line

 Add `# yaml-language-server-disable` immediately before the line that produces the diagnostic: